gooddata/gooddata-ui/docs/afm_react_components.md

 ### Example

-This example uses data from the GoodSales demo project.
+This example uses data from the GoodSales // TODO REMOVE! demo project.
 For testing purposes, you can use this snippet as is.

 ```javascript
 import '@gooddata/react-components/styles/css/main.css';